 Wreak can be applied to anything that causes damage.
 A powerful storm could wreak destruction on a neighborhood.
 Wreak doesn’t have to refer to physical damage.
 For example, a friend who cancels plans, apologizes, and then cancels again might wreak havoc on your emotions.

 Both of these words can be used with strong, negative emotions, such as anger.
-For instance: With his red face and clenched fists, he reeked of anger.”
+For instance: With his red face and clenched fists, he reeked of anger.
 This example uses reek to describe the strong feeling coming from someone as if he smells of hatred.

 Contrast that with this: He wreaked destruction on his sandcastle when his parents said they couldn’t stay any longer.
 In this case, wreak refers to a destructive action (like smashing a sandcastle).